Action Furnace

 Most home invaders are looking for the easiest house to hit.
 Applying a secondary lock on your window can deter criminals from targeting your home.
 A simple way to apply a secondary lock is to cut wooden dowels to the correct length to fit in the channel in which your windows slide.
 Most home supply stores also sell metal clamps that can be placed in the window channels to lock the windows.

-Compete a walkthrough of your home right before you leave the house.
+Complete a walkthrough of your home right before you leave the house.
 Turn off all house and bathroom fans, and make sure to unplug electrical items like hair dryers, toasters, heaters, or computers.
-If left on, these items can easily overheat and start a fire.
+If left on, there is a risk that these appliances could become a fire hazard.

 5. Install a Motion Sensor Light Outside Your Home

-Most criminals are scared off by even the smallest deterrent.
-A motion sensor light outside your back entrance and a porch light can quickly make a robber think twice of targeting your home.
+Most potential trespassers can be scared off by even small deterrents.
+Installing a light activated by a motion sensor outside your back entrance and on your front porch can quickly make a would-be burglar think twice before targeting your home.

 6. Have a Friend or Neighbor Check in On Your Home

 Most friends and neighbors are happy to check in on your home during your vacation.
-By so doing, he or she will quickly identify any hazards before they become bigger problems.
-Criminals will also think that your house is occupied.
+By doing so, they’ll be able to identify any potential hazards quickly and alert you before they become bigger problems.
+Potential home invaders will also think that your house is occupied, making them far less likely to attempt a break-in.

 Written by Ryan Tutak